 It’s a decision that deserves some serious thought because it will affect your sleep, your baby’s sleep, and your baby’s safety.

-Hands down, having your newborn baby sleep in your room is the way to go!
+Hands down, having your baby in your room is the best place for a newborn to sleep!
 It’s cozier and much more convenient.
-It lets you hear when your baby spits up, has breathing troubles, or is uncomfortable in any way.
-And, as a total bonus: Your being nearby reduces her SIDS risk.
+You can easily hear when your baby spits up, has breathing trouble, or is uncomfortable in any way.
+And, as a total bonus: Parents sleeping nearby reduces a baby's SIDS risk.
 The current recommendation by the American Academy of Pediatrics is to keep your swaddled baby right by your bed, in a bassinet, crib or cosleeper for the first 6 months of life.

-Make sure the device has a wide base (so it’s not easy to knock over).
+Make sure your baby’s sleeping spot has a wide base (so it’s not easy to knock over).
 It should also have a firm mattress with a snug fit and sides should be at least 15 inches high (measured from the mattress base).
 If you choose a crib, make sure the crib is safe and properly assembled.
 (For guidance, visit the US Consumer Product Safety Commission’s website.)

 Happiest Baby is proud to have created SNOO Smart Sleeper, the safest baby bed ever made.
 It is the only bed that prevents accidental rolling, thanks to our unique swaddle which secures to the bed and keeps babies safely sleeping on their back all night.
 It is the safest bassinet for a newborn.
 In SNOO, babies benefit from swaddling without any of the risks of unraveling or loose blankets.
-In addition, SNOO also calms crying and boosts sleep (often 1-2+ hours) with womblike sounds and motion.
+Plus, SNOO calms crying and boosts sleep (often 1-2+ hours) with womb-like sounds and motion.

 Around 5 or 6 months, many couples move their babies into a crib in another room.
 Babies tolerate the switch pretty easily at that age, although it’s fine to wait longer.
 (Learn more about when to move your baby to their own room.)

-Certain sleep spots pose real risks.
-These include sleeping on living room furniture, sleeping sitting upright (for instance, in a car seat or infant carrier), sleeping in an inclined sleeper, using a sleep positioner, and sleeping in poorly designed slings.
+Certain sleep spots pose serious risks for babies.
+Sleeping on living room furniture, sleeping sitting upright (for instance, in a car seat or infant carrier), sleeping in an inclined sleeper, using a sleep positioner, and sleeping in poorly designed slings are all unsafe.